7 minutes

 Connection Relationship is an equivalence relation, which means:

-• It’s reflexive: a ~ a (a is connected to itself)
+(a is connected to itself) - It’s symmetric:

 And by connected, we just mean that there is a path between the two objects.
 My thinking around this problem is mostly surrounded by the plot of dynamic connectivity, where you want to find if there is a connection between 2 objects in a graph.
 These objects can be friends (whether A and B are friends or not in a circle - here circle is the environment).